tristanchase/gen-keys/.github/PULL_REQUEST_TEMPLATE.md

 - made this
 - did that

-## How does the solutios the problem
+## How does the solution address the problem

-This PR will...
+This PR will

 ## Linked issues